Skip to content

 GPU usage is "experimental".
 Please expect changes in the setup (which will be announced through the mailing list).

-The cluster features two Nvidia A100 GPUs with 80Gb of VRAM each.
+The cluster features three Nvidia A100 GPUs with 80Gb of VRAM each.

-To run a command using GPUs you need to specify the gpu partition, and request the GPU instances you require using the --gres=gpu:<instance_name>:<number_of_gpus> argument of sbatch.
-Here's an example to run a python script with two 2g.20gb instances:
+To run a command using GPUs you need to specify the gpu partition, and request the number of GPUs you require using the --gres=gpu:A100:<number_of_gpus> argument of sbatch.
+Here's an example to run a python script with one GPU:

 Installing software